filipkrasniqi/smart-directions-anchor/README.md

 ## Brief summary of the architecture
 The smart directions architecture comprehends **anchors**, **effectors** and a **brain**.
 In addition to them, we have **devices**, that represent users.
 The **anchors** allow localization, whereas **effectors** are the components that provide feedback to the users.
 The **brain** is centralized and its main contribution is the activation of the effectors wrt the position of a device.

 This code refers to the **anchors**.
-It is written in C++ for and it is thought to be ran on a Raspberry with Raspbian OS.
+It is written in C++ and it is thought to be ran on a Raspberry with Raspbian OS.

 ## Downloading and building